Ranchero-Software/NetNewsWire/Technotes/Widgets.md

 ## Deep Links
 The medium widgets support deep links for each of the articles that are surfaced.

 If the user taps on an unread article in the unread widget, the widget opens the parent app with a deep link URL (see `WidgetDeepLink`), for example: `nnw://showunread?id={articeID}`.
-Once the app is opened, `scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>)` is called and is then determined what should be presented to the user.
-If there is no `id` parameter, the relevant smart feed controller is displayed.
+Once the app is opened, `scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>)` is called and it is then determined what should be presented to the user based on the URL.
+If there is no `id` parameter—the user has tapped on a small widget or a non-linked item in a medium widget—the relevant smart feed controller is displayed.

 ## Data Models